-Returning to the aggregate responses, the second lowest average rank was 4.13 for capital structure, significantly higher than the rank of ES performance.
+Returning to the aggregate responses, the second lowest average rank was 4.13 for capital structure, significantly higher than the rank for ES performance.
 Corporate culture and governance received average ranks of 4.12 and 3.71, respectively.
-Only 29% of respondents ranked governance fifth or sixth, highlighting that investors differentiate between ES and G, in contrast to the common practice of combining them.
-Investors thus see ES performance as less important than other intangible factors (corporate culture), other ESG factors (governance), and factors that do not matter in perfect capital markets (capital structure).
+Only 29% of respondents ranked governance fifth or sixth, highlighting that investors differentiate between ES and G. Investors thus see ES performance as less important than other intangible factors (corporate culture), other ESG factors (governance), and factors that do not matter in perfect capital markets (capital structure).
 The most highly rated responses were strategy and competitive position (1.67) and operational performance (2.36).

-These results suggest that, if financial value is the goal, investors will not prioritize ES performance above other determinants of long-term value.
+These results suggest that, if financial value is the goal, investors will not prioritize ES above other determinants.
 A traditional investor wrote that "Any good company will do well on ES evaluation too, but not all good ES companies will do well on the other factors;" a sustainable investor highlighted that "A high ESG score/ranking will not rescue a poor business model;" and another noted that "If we don't think a business has a good strategy/competitive position, it won't make it into the fund regardless of how good their ES is."

-Since this is a relative ranking, these results do not mean that our respondents view ES performance as immaterial in absolute terms.
+Since this is a relative ranking, these results do not mean that our respondents view ES as immaterial in absolute terms.
 Many free-text fields emphasized that all six factors are important.
 One traditional investor wrote that "although we can roughly rank the factors, ... all factors need to be considered for any long-term investment;" another that "it is difficult to drive long term value if you are doing any one of these items poorly."
-This suggests that good ES performance may only improve non-US traditional, and non-US sustainable funds, except that traditional US funds ranked capital structure fourth and culture fifth whereas the other types had the reverse ranking.

-13 The average orderings for all six options were identical across the four subsamples of US traditional, US sustainable, firm value when combined with good performance on other dimensions, in contrast to the common approach of regressing firm outcomes on ES plus controls.
+This suggests that good ES performance may only improve firm value when combined with good performance on other dimensions, in contrast to the common approach of regressing firm outcomes on ES plus controls.
 In future research, it may be interesting to interact ES with other value drivers, rather than only using the latter as controls.